ashleychontos/pySYD/docs/quickstart.rst

 .. note::

-   To learn more about what each panel is showing, please visit :ref:`this page <library/output/figures/png>`.
+   For more information about what each panel is showing in any of these figures, please visit :ref:`this page <library-output-figures-png>`.

 If this was run in its default setting, with ``--mc`` = `1`, for a single iteration, the output parameters would look like that below. **We urge folks to run new stars for a single step first